Glossary

 For each of these axes, analytical codes define the possible values.

-Analytical dimensions can be used in the Bilan Carbone® for the analytical carbon accounting, to build a reading or a nomenclature used for the operational boundary, to allocate emissions of the GHG profile, etc. They correspond to the division of emissions by responsables, in order to build a transition plan at multiple levels of responsibility within the organisation.
+Analytical dimensions can be used in the Bilan Carbone® for carbon managerial accounting, to build a reading or a nomenclature used for the operational boundary, to allocate emissions of the GHG profile, etc. They correspond to the division of emissions by responsible parties, in order to build a transition plan at multiple levels of responsibility within the organisation.

 Analytical dimensions are not always present in an organisation's accounting (they sometimes do not have an analytical plan).
-However, even without a formalised analytical plan, the organisation sometimes has an understanding of its costs and budgets by axes (supplier, client, project, site, team, etc.).
-These axes will be used by analytical carbon accounting because they are those that enable management of the organisation.
+However, even without a formalised analytical plan, the organisation sometimes has a view of its costs and budgets by axes (supplier, client, project, site, team, etc.).
+These axes will be used by carbon managerial accounting because they are those that allow steering the organisation.

 B

-Documentation of emission factors that can be used in Bilan Carbone® calculations.
-There are several databases detailed in the annex.
+Documentation of emission factors that may be used in Bilan Carbone® calculations.
+There are several databases detailed in the appendix.
 The Base Empreinte® of ADEME remains the preferred option, except in exceptional cases (Example: calculation of specific EFs for the case study of an organisation's assessment).

 C

-Characterisation does not directly concern the Bilan Carbone® since it does not influence calculation results.
-It only modifies how emissions will be aggregated in the different exports (BEGES-R, ISO 14064, GHG-P), to assign the different emission sources considered within the Bilan Carbone® to the correct categories and subcategories of other carbon accounting methods.
+Characterisation does not directly concern the Bilan Carbone® since it does not influence the calculation results.
+It only modifies the way emissions will be aggregated in the different exports (BEGES-R, ISO 14064, GHG-P), to allocate the different emission sources considered within the Bilan Carbone® to the correct categories and subcategories of other carbon accounting methods.

 The organisation will generally have to characterise these emission sources.
 This characterisation depends on the control approach (operational, financial, ...) chosen by the organisation.

-In operational control, for example, an emission source can generally be characterised as "Operated" or "Non Operated", or "Supported or Not Supported".
-For more detail, the organisation should refer to the different relevant methods.
+In operational control, for example, an emission source can generally be characterised as "Operated" or "Non-Operated", or "Supported or Not Supported".
+For more detail, the organisation should refer to the different methods concerned.

 Set of GHG emission categories.
-Two emission categories are distinguished: direct emissions and indirect emissions.
+Two types of emissions are distinguished: direct emissions and indirect emissions.

-The semantics of emission categories are mainly used for standards other than the Bilan Carbone® (such as ISO 14064-1 or BEGES-R).
-Some correspondence links are possible.
+The semantics of emission categories is mainly used for standards other than the Bilan Carbone® (such as ISO 14064-1 or BEGES-R). correspondence links are possible.

-Person trained (following the training offered by ABC and its partners) and certified in theassessment of assessments, and who leads the evaluation of a given assessment, ensures its proper conduct and establishes the final evaluation report.
+Person trained (according to the training offered by ABC and its partners) and certified in theevaluation of a Bilan Carbone®, who leads the evaluation of a given assessment, ensures its proper conduct and prepares the final evaluation report.
 They may be accompanied by various experts according to the complementary skills necessary for the proper conduct of the evaluation process.

-The main issue of coconstruction is to value initiatives, sharing, and consultation.
-Coconstruction is central and is therefore strongly linked to other types of Stakeholder engagement: consulted stakeholders must have a sufficient level of information about the process, which requires prior awareness raising and effective outreach, as well as transparent reporting and communication.
-Coconstruction gives a voice, encourages participation, which helps to empower.
-It identifies carbon reduction axes that the organisation and its stakeholders can consider, based on their knowledge (of the process, the product, the organisation).
+The main issue of coconstruction is to value initiatives, sharing and consultation.
+Coconstruction is central, and is therefore closely linked to other types of stakeholder engagement: the consulted stakeholders must have a sufficient level of information about the approach, which requires upstream awareness-raising and effective outreach, as well as transparent reporting and communication.
+Coconstruction gives voice, fosters participation, which helps to empower.
+It identifies carbon reduction axes that the organisation and its stakeholders can consider, drawing on their knowledge (of the process, the product, the organisation).

 Objective : Confront the choice of actions with real possibilities and potential alternatives, to arrive at a transition plan perceived as a common project by the organisation and its stakeholders.